 - Delivered our third volunteer-led PSS conference with support from LSE academics, and shared our expertise to enhance ways of working and educating at our new Education Forums.

 - Launched our management apprenticeship scheme to support current and aspiring team leaders to develop practical management skills.

 - Continued to develop ways for staff to feed back and contribute, organising Staff Voice workshops, increased the number of forums with the School Management Committee and introduced Comments, Compliments and Concerns postcards across campus.

 - Changed staff events, replacing non-inclusive activities with a new programme open to all.
 This includes new initiatives such as the LSE Research Showcase and afternoon tea with the Director, so that the LSE community can come together and celebrate success.

 - Established new ways to support connectivity and collaboration, developing cluster groups to help working across departments, divisions and services.

-- Enhancing our systems, processes and infrastructure through major change programmes led by the new Business Improvement Unit based on collaboration, consultation and shared input.
+We are continuing to enhance our systems, processes and infrastructure through major change programmes led by the new Business Improvement Unit based on collaboration, consultation and shared input.

-- Making our professional services recruitment more fair and transparent, through the introduction of anonymised applications with the aim of creating an even more equitable, diverse and inclusive workplace.
+We are making our professional services recruitment more fair and transparent, through the introduction of anonymised applications with the aim of creating an even more equitable, diverse and inclusive workplace.